First Taint of Civilization: A History of the Caroline and Marshall

 Keith L Camacho (February 2011)

-- Colonialism, Maasina Rule, and the Origins of Malaitan Kastom, by David Akin (in press)
+- Colonialism, Maasina Rule, and the Origins of Malaitan Kastom, by David Akin (September 2013)

-- The Kanak Awakening: The Rise of Nationalism in New Caledonia, by David Chappell (forthcoming)
+- The Kanak Awakening: The Rise of Nationalism in New Caledonia, by David Chappell (November 2013)

 - Remaking Pacific Pasts: History, Memory, and Identity in Contemporary Theater from Oceania, by Diana Looser (forthcoming)